-	- Divide the burrata into 8 parts.
+- ide the burrata into 8 parts.
 Top the bread slices with the cheese and equally divide the remaining ingredients (add only a few slices of chiles) and drizzle on some olive oil.
 Season with salt and pepper.

 Fava beans are a seasonal ingredient available during the spring.
 I recommend using a good sea salt like Fleur De Sel.